 - 1963.
 The Rev. Beardsley declared he had achieved his goal of helping to establish the new church; and the Rev. Richard Lund became the second settled pastor.

 - 1968.
-Pilgrim Nursery School founded by Ruth Sukeforth as a non-sectarian daycare facility that continues to this day.
+Pilgrim Nursery School founded by Ruth Sukeforth as a non-sectarian daycare facility.

 - 1970.
 The Rev. Reinhold Abele became the third settled pastor.

 - 1972.
 A Hook & Hastings tracker-action organ, built in 1897, was purchased from a church in Webster, MA.
 The Andover Organ Company rebuilt and installed it.

 - 1975.
 The Rev. Francis Potter was installed as the fourth settled pastor.
 The Antiques Show was started as a fund-raising activity and continued for 29 years.

 - 1978.
 An authentic 1778-style colonial worship service was held, celebrating the 20th anniversary of the church.